 CSS also called Cascading Style Sheets is the language that makes a website beautiful.
 Without it, my website would look like this:

 So let’s find these simple courses and let’s learn some new skills.

-Funnily enough, when searching for CSS courses this was the one course in particular, that was mentioned on almost every reddit post.
+Funnily enough, when searching for CSS courses, this was the one course in particular, that was being mentioned on almost every Reddit post.

 I mean look for yourself.
 It’s jaw-dropping.

 And these are four different posts from different subs.

 I even have found this course recommendation on this post, where someone was looking for simple design tips.
 Look for yourself: